Hassan-Eid-Hassan/bash-script/README.md

 - If you encounter any issues, check the logs for error messages and potential solutions.
 - Ensure that you have the required network connectivity and dependencies installed on your system.

-## License

-- Include information about the repository's license here (e.g., MIT License).

 ## Contribution Guidelines

-- Include guidelines for contributing to the repository, such as submitting issues, pull requests, or feedback.
+- Contributions, such as issues, pull requests, and feedback, are welcome.

-## Acknowledgements

-- Acknowledge any dependencies, libraries, or third-party services used in the scripts.
+- Please follow the repository's guidelines and code of conduct when contributing.

 ## Thank You